Six things to know about Sharia divorce in UAE from 2025

 Islamic law distinguishes between hadhana (physical care and upbringing) and wilaya (legal guardianship).
 These are separate concepts that the 2024 law preserves.

-Wilaya (legal guardianship) remains with the father.
-This means major decisions about education, travel, medical procedures, and property are made by the father even if the mother has physical care.
-This creates practical tensions in international cases -- a mother with hadhana cannot take the child abroad without the father's consent as wilaya-holder.
+Wilaya (legal guardianship) generally remains with the father.
+This means major decisions about education, travel, medical procedures, and property are made by the father even where the mother has physical care.
+This creates practical tensions in international cases: a mother with hadhana cannot take the child abroad without the father's consent as wilaya-holder.

-Child support (nafaqa al-awlad) is the father's obligation regardless of which parent has hadhana.
-It continues until the son reaches majority (typically 21 under UAE law for education purposes) and until the daughter marries.
-The amount is determined by the court based on the father's income and the child's reasonable needs.
+Child support (nafaqa al-awlad) is the father's obligation regardless of which parent has physical care.
+The amount is set by the court based on the father's income and the child's reasonable needs, and law firms report that backdated maintenance can be claimed only for the preceding two years.
 For complex custody situations including relocation and international cases, see our child custody UAE guide.

 If you fear your spouse will take the children abroad